coqui-ai/STT/doc/BUILDING.rst

 Building CTC Decoder for training on unsupported platforms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We only support building CTC Decoder on x86-64 architecture.
+We only support building CTC Decoder on x86-64 architectures.
 However, we offer some hints on building the CTC decoder on other architectures, and you might find some help in our `GitHub Discussions <https://github.com/coqui-ai/STT/discussions>`.

 Feedback on improving this section or usage on other architectures is welcome.

-First, you need to build SWIG from scratch, from the master branch.
-Our pre-built binaries are built from the tree `90cdbee6a69d13b39d734083b9f91069533b0d7b <https://github.com/swig/swig/tree/90cdbee6a69d13b39d734083b9f91069533b0d7b>`_.
+First, you need to build SWIG from scratch.
+Given that `SWIG >= 3.0.12 <http://www.swig.org/>`_ does not include our patches please use https://github.com/lissyx/swig/tree/taskcluster for building SWIG from source.

 You can supply your prebuild SWIG using ``SWIG_DIST_URL``